cedarcode/webauthn-rails/README.md

 ### Views

-The generator creates view templates that you can customize:
+The generator creates a view template that you can customize:

-- `app/views/registrations/new.html.erb` - User registration form
-- `app/views/sessions/new.html.erb` - User sign-in form
-- `app/views/webauthn_credentials/new.html.erb` - Add new authenticator form
+- `app/views/webauthn_credentials/new.html.erb` - Add new passkey form

-### Controllers

-All generated controllers can be customized as needed.
-The controllers handle:

-- **RegistrationsController**: User registration with WebAuthn
-- **SessionsController**: User authentication and sign-out
-- **WebauthnCredentialsController**: Managing additional webauthn credentials

 ### Stimulus Controller